midiwidi/ZigbeeWaterMeter/README.md

 Here are the planned improvements:

-1. Implement battery measuring.
-2. Design a custom PCB for the ESP32-C6, connectors and resistors.
+1. Design a custom PCB for the ESP32-C6, connectors and resistors.
-3. Create a 3D-printed enclosure for secure installation.
+2. Create a 3D-printed enclosure for secure installation.
-4. OTA support.

 ## Acknowledgments